National Flag Anthem of the Republic of China: Origin

 After the Kuomintang Anthem became the de facto National Anthem of the Republic of China in 1930, the Ministry of Education had invited submissions for a new official national anthem.
 The music composed by Huang Tzu was eventually chosen in 1936, but the Nationalist Government refused to adopt it as the national anthem.
-As a compromise, the National Anthem remained unchanged, while Huang Tzu's music was adopted as the National Flag Anthem, with lyrics written in Classical Chinese by Tai Chi-tao, who had also contributed to the lyrics of the National Anthem.
+As a compromise, the National Anthem remained unchanged, while Huang Tzu's music was adopted as the National Flag Anthem, with lyrics written in Classical Chinese usually attributed to Tai Chi-tao, who had also contributed to the lyrics of the National Anthem.

 Dispute of the author of lyrics

 According to Liu Yiling from the National Library of the Republic of China, there remains a dispute over the authorship of the lyrics.
 In some earlier publications, the lyrics were attributed as an anonymous work.
 However, later publications attributed it to Tai Chi-tao, who did compose a song with the title "National Flag Anthem" in 1928.
 Nevertheless, that work was very different from the current version.
 In 1929, Liang Desuo published "Blue Sky, White Sun, and a Wholly Red Earth", and some attribute the authorship of the National Flag Anthem to him due to the resemblance between that work and the current lyrics.